nloughl/RDM-Jump-Start-/README.md

 Title: RDM Jumpstart Project

-This R porject space was used throughout the RDM jumpstart course offering in May 2025.
+This R project was used throughout the RDM jumpstart course offering in May 2025.
 It contains the data, scripts, and outputs generated throughout the course.
 The scripts are mainly R-markdown files with the relevant code as well as my personal notes.
 More information about the course and the project indtructions can be found on the following site: https://alliance-rdm-gdr.github.io/rdm-jumpstart/index.html

 The following readme information was generated on 2025-05-08 by Nick Rochlin.